Dayak people: Longhouses

+Beadworks

+Based on the archeological records in Borneo, it was discovered that the early inhabitants of the island had used organic materials to make simple beads.
+The beads were originally sourced from stones, bones, teeth, and shells.
+When the foreign traders arrived between the 8th-9th century, they further enhanced the ancient bead cultures of Borneo with the introduction of colourful glass beads.
+These early beads are usually small, in basic colours of red, yellow, white, turquoise, and black.
+These were followed by multicolored beads around the 1500s-1600s.

+Traditional beadworks have occupied a pivotal status in various Dayak communities.
+In many Dayak cultures, beads are not solely regarded as ornamental objects, but they are a major cultural influence.
+Some of the beads only being used for ritualistic practices and are worn during such ceremonies.
+While heirloom beads (known as pesaka) are regarded as an important family heirloom and oftentimes being inherited from one generation to another.

 Metal-working

-Metal-working is elaborately developed in making mandaus (machetes – parang in Malay and Indonesian).
+Metalworking is elaborately developed in making mandaus (machetes – parang in Malay and Indonesian).
 The blade is made of softer iron, to prevent breakage, with a narrow strip of a harder iron wedged into a slot in the cutting edge for sharpness in a process called ngamboh (iron-smithing).

 In headhunting, it was necessary to be able to draw the parang quickly.
 For this purpose, the mandau is fairly short, which also better serves the purpose of trail cutting in dense forests.
 It is holstered with the cutting edge facing upwards and at that side, there is an upward protrusion on the handle, so it can be drawn very quickly with the side of the hand without having to reach over and grasp the handle first.
 The hand can then grasp the handle while it is being drawn.
-The combination of these three factors (short, cutting edge up and protrusion) makes for an extremely fast drawing-action.
+The combination of these three factors (short, cutting edge up, and protrusion) makes for an extremely fast drawing-action.